Mulugruntz/aiosubprocess/README.md

 # aiosubprocess

-A zero-dependence async subprocess that keeps on getting stdout and stderr.
+A **zero-dependency** async subprocess that keeps on getting stdout and stderr.

 ## How to use